Brimscombe and Thrupp: Education

 Thrupp primary school is a mixed school of non-denominational religion with a thriving arts community, while Brimscombe C of E Primary is a mixed school of Church of England religion.

 Both schools act as feeder schools for Thomas Keble School, Stroud High School, Marling School, Archway School, Cirencester Deer Park School, Sir William Romney, Maidenhill School and St Peter's School in Gloucester.

 Governance

 Both villages fall in the 'Thrupp' electoral ward.
 This ward stretches from Rodborough in the north to Brimscombe in the south.
 The total ward population at the 2011 census was 2,327.

 Leisure

 There is a public house, the name of which reflects the local history, the Ship Inn at Brimscombe, which takes its name from the Severn trows which are mentioned earlier.
 Until recently there was another pub called the King and Castle.
-This acquired its name from its proximity to the railway line (it was located opposite the site of Brimscombe station); 'king' and 'castle' being the names of two classes of locomotive used by the Great Western Railway.
+This acquired its name from its proximity to the railway line (it was opposite the site of Brimscombe station); 'King' and 'Castle' being the names of two classes of steam locomotive used by the Great Western Railway.
 It is now an Indian restaurant.